Botfuel/botfuel-dialog/CONCEPTS.md

 The actual computation is performed by a classifier.

 The classifier builds a classification model based on a training set which takes the form of a set of `.intent` files.
-Here is an example for an intent file:
+Here is an example of an intent file:
 ```
 I want to eat!
 I am hungry.